GAGAN010/cypress_bdd_ui_api_automation/README.md

 ## run below command to run the test headless, combine reports and generate reports
 npm run test-report

-## running on different browsers(Browser should be installed on the machine executing tests)
+## running on different browsers(selected Browser should be installed on the machine executing tests)
 npm run test-on-firefox
 npm run test-on-chrome